dart-lang/site-www/src/codelabs/null-safety.md

   **Fun fact:**
-  After you add `late` to the declaration of `_cache`, if you move the   `_computeValue` function into the `CachedValueProvider` class the code still works!
+  After you add `late` to the declaration of `_cache`, if you move the   `_computeValue` function into the `CachedValueProvider` class, the code still works!
   Initialization expressions for `late` fields can use instance methods in their initializers.
 {{site.alert.end}}